yunglau/steelPrediction/README.md

   The goal was to create model able to predict steel prices evolution over on long time range.
   As have demonstrated our first observations, standard linear models for such financial evolutions are poorly performing.
-  Due to time constraints we focus on gathering 9 main analytics and built too neural network predictive model out of them.
+  Due to time constraints we focus on gathering 9 main analytics and built two neural network predictive model out of them.

 ## Results